-Can I participate in an apprenticeship for just one semester?
+Can I participate in a Fellowship for just one semester?

-No. Our season apprenticeships run from September through May and span a full nine months.
-Our summer internships run from June through August and span three months.
+No. Fellowships run from September through August and span a full twelve months.

-No. These three- and nine-month positions require full-time availability.
-A typical workday of an intern or apprentice is 10am–6pm.
-Occasionally, students may take part-time classes in addition to their apprenticeship, but interns and apprentices are expected to be able to participate in the full 40-hour work week.
+No. These fellowships require full-time availability.
+A typical workday of a Fellow is 10am–6pm, with some nights and weekends required.
+Fellows are expected to be able to participate in the full 40-hour work week.

 Can I apply to multiple departments?

 Yes.
 The application form will ask applicants to select three departments in their order of preference.
-Available internships and apprenticeships are subject to change every year.
-Positions have been offered in the following departments:
+Available Fellowships are subject to change every year.
+Positions will be offered in the following departments:

 Development